devbarba/ze-delivery-backend-challenge/README.md

 -   **TESTS**

-    To perform unit and integration tests, the Mocha, Chai and Supertest facilities were used.
-You could also have used JEST.
+    To perform unit and integration tests, the JEST and Supertest were used.
+I could also have used the Mocha and Chai.

 -   **OTHERS**